hydro-informatics/hydro-informatics.github.io/geopy/geospatial-data.md

 (tin)=
 ### Triangulated Irregular Network (TIN)

 A triangulated irregular network (TIN) represents a surface consisting of multiple triangles.
-In hydraulic engineering and water resources research, one of the most important usage of TIN is the generation of computational meshes for numerical models (e.g., [in the BASEMENT tutorial](../numerics/basement)).
+In hydraulic engineering and water resources research, one of the most important usages of TIN is the generation of computational meshes for numerical models (e.g., [in the BASEMENT tutorial](../numerics/basement)).
 In such models, a TIN consists of lines and nodes forming georeferenced, three-dimensionally sloped triangles of the surface, which represent a digital elevation model (DEM).
 TIN nodes have georeferenced coordinates and potentially more attribute information such as node IDs and elevation.
 The advantage of a TIN DEM over a raster DEM is that it requires less storage space.
 Alas, manipulating a TIN is not that easy like manipulating a raster.
 The below figure shows an example TIN created with [`matplotlib.tri.TriAnalyzer`](https://matplotlib.org/3.1.1/api/tri_api.html#matplotlib.tri.TriAnalyzer), and based on a [showcase from the matplotlib docs](https://matplotlib.org/3.1.1/gallery/images_contours_and_fields/tricontour_smooth_delaunay.html#sphx-glr-gallery-images-contours-and-fields-tricontour-smooth-delaunay-py).
 The file ending of a TIN is `.TIN`.

 ```{figure} ../img/geo-tin.png
 :alt: tin-illu